EPA-WG/custom-element-dist/src/material/theme/Base-Principles.md

 # Principles for Color & Outline‑Based Action Separation

 > Scope: applies to components styled by `consumer-theme.css` following guidance in `src/material/theme/README.md`.
-States follow the `cem-action-state` listing from `src/material/theme/theme-data.xhtml`.
+> States follow the `cem-action-state` listing from `src/material/theme/theme-data.xhtml`.

+> **See also:** [`tokens/cem-stroke.md`](./tokens/cem-stroke.md) for the canonical D5 Stroke & Separation spec,
+> which documents the stroke basis, semantic endpoints, and zebra indicator tokens in the CEM token framework.

 ## 1) Goals